Do Multimodal RAG Systems Leak Data? A Comprehensive Evaluation of Membership Inference and Image Caption Retrieval Attacks: Related Work

 \section{Related Work}

-In this section, we birefly review prior work on mRAG systems, MIA techniques on text-only RAG, and recent studies of privacy in the mRAG setting.
-More details are given in Appendix \ref{sec:extended_related_work}.
+In this section, we briefly review prior work on mRAG systems, MIA techniques on text-only RAG, and recent studies of privacy in the mRAG setting.
+An extended version of the related work is provided in \Cref{sec:extended_related_work}.

-\paragraph{Multimodal Retrieval-Augmented Generation } mRAG, which retrieves text and visual knowledge to augment vision-language model generation, have shown promising performance~\cite{mei2025surveymultimodalretrievalaugmentedgeneration,chen2022muragmultimodalretrievalaugmentedgenerator}.
-Based on \cite{mei2025surveymultimodalretrievalaugmentedgeneration}, existing mRAGs can be categorized into intra-modal (same modality for query and retrieve)~\cite{hu2024mragbench}, cross-modal (query/retrieve differ in modality, e.g., image retrieves text)~\cite{xia_mmed-rag_2025}, and modality-conditioned (query modality retrieves multimodal bundles)~\cite{yasunaga2023retrieval}, and the retrieval may be text-centric (text-driven) or vision-centric (image-driven)~\cite{abootorabi2025askmodalitycomprehensivesurvey}.
+\paragraph{Multimodal Retrieval-Augmented Generation } mRAG, which retrieves text and visual knowledge to augment VLM generation, have shown promising performance~\cite{mei2025surveymultimodalretrievalaugmentedgeneration,chen2022muragmultimodalretrievalaugmentedgenerator}.
+Based on \citet{mei2025surveymultimodalretrievalaugmentedgeneration}, existing mRAGs can be categorized into intra-modal (same modality for query and retrieve)~\cite{hu2024mragbench}, cross-modal (query/retrieve differ in modality, e.g., image retrieves text)~\cite{xia_mmed-rag_2025}, and modality-conditioned (query modality retrieves multimodal bundles)~\cite{yasunaga2023retrieval}, and the retrieval may be text-centric (text-driven) or vision-centric (image-driven)~\cite{abootorabi2025askmodalitycomprehensivesurvey}.
 Other specialized variants, such as speech~\cite{speechrag} and video~\cite{luo2024video} mRAG, as well as GraphRAG~\cite{yang2026query,liu2025exposing} are outside our scope.
-In this work, our evaluation covers two realistic mRAG use cases: intra-modal retrieval for VQA via the MIA task, and modality-conditioned retrieval for image captioning via the ICR task.
+In this work, we evaluate two realistic mRAG use cases: intra-modal retrieval for VQA via the MIA task and modality-conditioned retrieval for image captioning via the ICR task.

 \paragraph{MIA against RAG } MIA against RAG attempts to infer if a document or paragraph is present in the RAG database \cite{shokri2017membership}.
 Recently, \citet{zeng-etal-2024-good} systematically evaluate RAG data leakage from different user prompts.
 S2MIA \cite{li2025generating} checks inference to infer membership. \citet{liu2025mask} perturb documents by masking random words and evaluate generation.
 In contrast, our work focuses on mRAG, which can suffer from cross-modal leakage.